 You can now run the project and see that it behaves the same as the previous two projects.
-While this isn’t spectacular on the surface, the underlying support for asynchronous loading of external resources by the client through a simple and well-defined interface hides engine and client complexities from each other.
+While this may not seem interesting, through this project a simple and well-defined interface between the engine and the client has been derived where the complexities and details of each are hidden.
 Based on this interface, additional engine functionality can be introduced without the requirements of modifying any existing clients, and at the same time, complex games can be created and maintained independently from engine internals.
 The details of this interface will be introduced in the next project.

 Before continuing, you may notice that the MyGame.unload() function is never called.
 This is because in this example the game loop never stopped cycling and MyGame is never unloaded.
-This issue will be addressed in the next two projects.
+This issue will be addressed in the next project.

 Scene Object: Client Interface to the Game Engine